lukedd3/angular2-bootstrap-translate-website-starter/README.md

 ## Running in development mode

+You need to have NodeJS and Npm installed.

 Firstly open cmd and navigate to project main folder.
 Then use commands mentioned below.

 If you run this app for the first time you have to install all node modules that are used.
 To do so type in cmd: